Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

-\subsubsection{BiLSTMs}
+\subsection{BiLSTMs}

-We also experimented with RNN for text classification as they have shown superior results in many tasks, with bidirectional LSTMs being the most popular choice.~\cite{DBLP:journals/access/HameedG20,isnain2020bidirectional,DBLP:journals/corr/abs-1811-02906} More specifically, we tested two input representations for RNNs: character-based and token/word-based. \textit{Char BiLSTM} consists of an Embedding layer on chars followed with bidirectional LSTM layers \cite{graves2005framewise}.
-We tuned several model configurations: embeddings size, number of BiLSTM layers, BiLSTM hidden layer size.
+We also experiment with RNN for text classification as they have shown superior results in many tasks, with bidirectional LSTMs being the most popular choice.~\cite{DBLP:journals/access/HameedG20,isnain2020bidirectional,DBLP:journals/corr/abs-1811-02906} More specifically, we test two input representations for RNNs: character-based and token/word-based. \textit{Char BiLSTM} consists of an Embedding layer on chars followed with bidirectional LSTM layers \cite{graves2005framewise}.
+We tune several model configurations: embeddings size, number of BiLSTM layers, BiLSTM hidden layer size.
 According to our experiments, we achieved the best result with an embeddings size of $50$, the number of BiLSTM layers of $2$, and BiLSTM hidden layer size of $50$.

-In the \textit{Word BiLSTM} the embedding layer was replaced by a pretrained fastText embedding layer, and \textsf{ wordpunct\_tokenize} from NLTK was used to tokenize the text.
-We tuned the same configurations as the Char BiLSTM and used Fastext 300d embeddings.
+In the \textit{Word BiLSTM}, the embedding layer is replaced by a pretrained fastText embedding layer, and \textsf{ wordpunct\_tokenize} from NLTK is used to tokenize the text.
+We tune the same configurations as the Char BiLSTM and used Fastext 300d embeddings.
 According to our experiments, the best results were achieved with Fastext uncased 100d, the number of BiLSTM layers of $1$, and the BiLSTM hidden size of $50$.

-\subsubsection{ELMo}
+\subsection{ELMo}

-In addition to the BiLSTM architecture described above, where pre-trained word embeddings are used, we also tested the popular architecture for obtaining contextualized vector representations of tokens, called ELMo~\cite{peters-etal-2018-deep}.
+In addition to the BiLSTM architecture described above where pre-trained word embeddings are used, we also test the popular architecture for obtaining contextualized vector representations of tokens called ELMo~\cite{peters-etal-2018-deep}.
 It consists of two BiLSTM layers trained on character representations of the input text.

-We use a BiLSTM layer on top of the sequence of token embeddings obtained from ELMo, followed by two dense layers and two dropout layers.
+We use a BiLSTM layer on top of the sequence of token embeddings obtained from ELMo, followed by two Dense layers and two Dropout layers.